 - Talk with your children about things that interest them and what they’re doing and feeling.

-- Be available – whenever possible, stop what you’re doing so you can help, listen or talk to your children.
+- Whenever you can, stop what you’re doing so you can help, listen or talk to your children.

 - Tell your children that the issues aren’t about them and that the grown-ups are sorting it out.